 With the exception of the standard buffer areas around drainage features, most all of the claim area was clear cut about 13 years ago and much of the very thick jackpine replantation is about 15 to 20 feet tall now.
-These same replanted areas have a slightly sandier content to the exposed soils than the gently sloping areas flanking both sides of the prominant west-east creek which traverses the claim area.
-The intermittantly flowing creek averages about two to four feet wide in its regular channel, and has a 10 to 25 meter wide grassy flood plain mostly along either side for most all of its length and provides reasonable walking access to those parts.
-The gently sloping areas about 100 or so meters on either side paralleling the creek has a mature spruce poplar alder mix with isolated birch and jackpine groves, with average to thin underbrush in most areas, and soils a little moister and clayey soil than the flatter areas further from the creek.
-Walking along the open grassy beaver meadow along the creek can be tricky early in the season as the underlying clayey sediments, some likely just deposited this spring, are still somewhat wet and prone to sinking to the top of your boots.
+The natural regrowth areas are quite thickly regrown in areas and can be tricky to navigate in spots.
+The replanted areas have a slightly sandier content to the exposed soils than the gently sloping areas flanking the north-south creek about the middle of the claim, and the steeper slopes near the Magusi river at the far south west of the claim.
+The gently sloping areas in the buffer have a mature spruce poplar alder mix with isolated birch and jackpine groves, with average to thin underbrush in most areas, and soils a little moister and clayey soil than the flatter areas further from the creek.

 These exposed clayey soils are the remnant lake bottom sediments of proglacial Lake Barlow and or Lake Ojibway as mapped by the OGS in their sonic drill program.
-Previous work has shown these sediments to be as deep as 120 feet locally, have varved sections up to 70 feet thick and that they overlay remnant sediments from an previous ice advance.
-Varves averaging about 3mm thick can be observed in the clays easiest along the steeper side terrain-banks of the creek system.
+Previous work has shown these sediments to be as deep as 120 feet locally, have varved sections up to 70 feet thick and, that they overlay remnant sediments from an previous ice advance of about 225° to 240°.
+Varves averaging about 3mm thick can be observed in the clays easiest along the steeper side terrainbanks of the creek system.
 During previous work, organic material such as small sticks and stems were seen in certain layers.
 No record of depth or strata markes were noted.
 Very little of what could be considered mineral grains were obtainable from several spots checked along the creek as finer material was composed of mostly tiny sized clay aggregates and organic material.

-No fish life has ever been noted in the foggy clayey water of the creek system or any of the small pools.
+No fish life has ever been noted in the foggy clayey water of the creek systems in the general area or any of the small pools on and around the claim area.
 It is very unlikely that this is habitat for fish of any sort.
-As with most of the creek system so far observed, in recent years no beavers or recent dam workings were noted, perhaps in connection with keeping the area roads accessible.
-Recent moose sign is abundant.
-No black bear sightings were made but their presence has been previously confirmed by the author.
+Some of the thickest tangled bush in the area is along the banks and flood plain of the Magusi River for most of its length.
+Although the claim holder has not previously fished the waters of the Magusi River, several area outdoorsmen claim that pickerel can be caught in its clay coloured waters, it is also claimed that brook trout can be caught in several locations along the rivers length where clearer spring fed creeks empty into the Magusi.
+As with most of the creek systems so far observed, in recent years no beavers or recent dam workings were noted on or around the claim area.
+No ongoing trapping is currently occuring in the area to account for the absense of them in the area.
+Recent moose sign is abundant along the road and trails.
+The deer that were previously seen in the area may still be in the area as relatively fresh tracks were observed on the west end of the claim area.
+No black bear sightings were made on this work but their presence has been previously confirmed by the author.